Man-lifting kite: Modern kiting

 A kite in the form of a tethered parachute.

-A parafoil glider being tow-launched as a kite.
+A paraglider being tow-launched as a kite.

 A series of innovations in the late 20th and early 21st century revitalized interest in the field of people being lifted by kites for recreation.
 The growth of water skiing especially led to the idea of adding a kite, so that the skier could take off and fly.

 From the late 1950s, flat kites began to be used to propel the skier, while other kites were fitted with seats on the line pulled by a motorboat.
 The skier was able to marginally control these unstable flat kites by using swing seats that allowed their entire body weight to effect pitch and roll.

 Through the 1960s the Rogallo wing was developed and many early types such as Australian John Dickenson in Australia Bill Bennett's Delta Wing series were developed as manned kites.
 John Worth adopted the cable-stayed triangle control frame at several scales in stiffened Rogallo wing kite glider and powered versions.
 John Dickenson used a tow boat to kite himself in his adaptation of the Ryan flexible-wing craft, a version of the stiffened Rogallo-wing kite in September 1963.
 Dickenson's designs for man-lifting kites and gliders earned him several awards, with some organizations calling him the inventor of the modern hang glider.
 Fellow Australian Bill Bennett continued to develop and sell his Delta Wing series through the 1970s.

 The invention of the parafoil kite in 1964 and gradual adoption further enabled kites in watersports, as parafoil sails provide tremendous lift and can be controlled as a multiline kite.
 Parachute-powered kiteboarding or kitesurfing spread around the world as a sport by the 1970s.
 Over the next two decades, parafoils were increasingly seen alongside parachutes, and single line lift systems were replaced with steerable multi-line configurations.